 How to get a student visa

-Start by filling out the Financial Verification Form and submitting your bank documents.
+Start by filling out the Admitted Student Supplement & Financial Verification Form and send us your bank documents.
 For an F-1 Student Visa, you will need to show you can pay for at least the first year of your study at DU.